|Childhoods and Play

 Childhoods and Play is a long-term project which exists to surface the Iona and Peter Opie archival collection and make the research materials contained in it freely accessible for research and public engagement.
 Established in 2012, the project is a collaboration between the University of Sheffield, University College London, the Bodleian Libraries, the Folklore Society and the British Library.
 It has the status of a British Academy Research Project, a kitemark of academic excellence for major infrastructural projects and research facilities.

-Project Co-Directors Julia Bishop (University of Sheffield) and Andrew Burn (Institute of Education, University College London)
+Project Co-Directors Julia Bishop (University of Sheffield) and John Potter (University College London)